tbscode/django-clean-slate/README.md

 > As alternative to serving static js bundles this stack might be updated to use django-nextjs

+## Documentation

+Are automaticly generated using `sphinx` and published to [Git Hub Pages](https://tbscode.github.io/django-clean-slate).
+Docs can be generated localy using `./run.py docs` or automaticly using a github workflow: TODO

 ## Tools

 `run.py` manages full docker and frontend builds.